JuliaReach/Reachability.jl/docs/src/lib/systems.md

 ```

 The inputs are closely related to a [`DiscreteSystem`](@ref) in the sense that
-for each discrete time step the inputs may change.
-The `InputState` type allows
+for each discrete time step the input set may change.
+The `InputState` type
-an iteration through the inputs over time.
+allows an iteration through the inputs over time.

 ```@docs
 InputState